williamdoesdev/logger.ahk/README.md

 # Options

-Both the Logger constructor and the log method both have options that can be passed to them.
+Both the Logger constructor and the log method have options that can be passed to them.

 Options for the Logger constructor are passed as an object: